danog/MadelineProto/README.md

         * [Async flock](https://docs.madelineproto.xyz/docs/ASYNC.html#async-flock)
       * [MadelineProto async loop APIs](https://docs.madelineproto.xyz/docs/ASYNC.html#async-loop-apis)
 * [FAQ](https://docs.madelineproto.xyz/docs/FAQ.html) - Here's a list of common MadelineProto questions and answers.
+* [Upgrading from MadelineProto v7 to v8](https://docs.madelineproto.xyz/docs/UPGRADING.html) - MadelineProto v8 is a major MadelineProto update, that removes a large number of long-deprecated APIs: I've created this upgrade checklist, to simplify the upgrade process.
 * [Using methods](https://docs.madelineproto.xyz/docs/USING_METHODS.html) - There are simplifications for many, if not all of, these methods.
   * [Named arguments (PHP 8+)](https://docs.madelineproto.xyz/docs/USING_METHODS.html#named-arguments)
   * [Peers](https://docs.madelineproto.xyz/docs/USING_METHODS.html#peers)